Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2022-01-10-plugin-optimization-testing.md

 ---

+Benchmark optimization functions are mathematical functions that have been established and widely accepted as standards for testing and evaluating optimization algorithms.
+They are used to assess the performance of an algorithm in terms of accuracy, speed, robustness, and other criteria.
+Some of the popular benchmark optimization functions include the sphere function, Rosenbrock's function, Rastrigin's function, Ackley's function, Griewank's function, and Schwefel's function, among others.
+These functions vary in complexity, dimensionality, and the presence of multiple local optima, which makes them suitable for testing different types of optimization algorithms.
+The use of benchmark functions helps to provide a fair and standardized assessment of optimization algorithms and aids in the comparison of different algorithms on a common ground.

+---

 ## <a target="_blank" href="{{ site.baseurl }}{% link /assets/files/Projects/OPTIMIZATION TEST FUNCTIONS/Equations of the test functions Latex.docx %}"  download>  📓 LaTeX Equations (Word.docx)</a>

 ---